kiwigrid/helm-charts/charts/fluentd-elasticsearch/README.md

 - fix renamed fields in other places - such as Kibana or Grafana, in items such as dashboards queries/vars/annotations

-It is strongly suggested to set up temporarily new fluend instance with output to another elasticsearch index prefix to see the differences and then apply changes.
+It is strongly suggested to set up temporarily new fluentd instance with output to another elasticsearch index prefix to see the differences and then apply changes.
 The amount of fields altered can be noticeable and hard to list them all in this document.

 Some dashboards can be easily fixed with sed: